ShawnChenXHC/report/report-draft.md

 4. When the user clicks on the "Apply" button in the filters panel, the contents of `mgmt_report_filters` is copied over to a "mirror" Object in the closure of the `initReport()` function.
-5. This mirror Object is *stringified* and inserted into the URL of various various requests via `$.ajax()`, thus sending the filter information to the backend and ensuring that the response returned is filtered.
+5. This mirror Object is *stringified* and inserted into the header of various XMLHttpRequests (Performed via `$.ajax()`), thus sending the filter information to the backend and ensuring that the response returned is filtered.

 Having outlined the system, the following sections will dive into the system in greater depth, with an emphasis on highlighting its weaknesses.
+Two things, however, must be noted before continuing.
+First, without exception, all subsequent code to be shown in this report comes from the file `reports.js`.
+Second, in all code shown, the appearance of the sequence of characters `/* ... */` is to denote code omitted for the purpose of keeping this report short and concise.

 ### 2.1.1 - An Inconsistent System

-The first issue of the implementation of the Management Report Filters is the many inconsistencies it has both within itself and with other parts of the application.
+The first issue in the implementation of the Management Report Filters is the many inconsistencies it has both within itself and with other parts of the application.
 Here, the most concerning of these inconsistencies will be discussed.